GerganaT/ShoeBox/README.md

 The purpose
 ===========
-My first project for the Udacity Kotlin Android Developer Nanodegree The purpose of this project is to make use of the MVVM architectural pattern and implement it by using best practices.
+My first project for the Udacity Kotlin Android Developer Nanodegree.
+The purpose of this project is to make use of the MVVM architectural pattern and implement it by using best practices.
 So far the UI-layer of the Application Architecture is being applied.